nemosminer/NemosMiner/README.md

    GUI

       Since version 3.0 NemosMiner has a GUI making it easy to configure and run.
 	  Relies on config files.
 No need to edit bat files.
-Simply run NemosMiner Set the config on the config tab, save, close, run
+Simply run NemosMiner.bat Set the config on the config tab, save, close, run NemosMiner.bat

    Pause mining